At one time I sold a digital product on Quick Sprout that allowed me to test a free trial vs a money back guarantee.

-To lift conversions, we ran a series of pricing and risk-reversal experiments over several years:
+To lift conversions, I ran a series of pricing and risk-reversal experiments:

 Guarantees help build trust

-When we first released the Traffic System, there wasn’t a free trial or a money-back guarantee.
-We simply charged $197—if you loved it, awesome; if not, you were out $197.
+At first there wasn’t a free trial or a money-back guarantee.
+I simply charged $197—if you loved it, awesome; if not, you were out $197.

 Adding a visible 30-day money-back guarantee increased sales by 21%.
 Of those purchasers, 12% requested refunds.